-Today's AMI meters may have a disconnect device under the cover, provides a variety of distribution related information including direct voltage and current measurements that can be provided back to the head end.
-The communication to the meter is two way and the meters can be upgraded over the air.
-The meter can have temperature alerts, tamper alerts, micro arc detection (hot socket) alerts and last gasp alerts among other alarms.
-Wave forms can be recorded, and a host of distribution specific data collected and transmitted.
+Today's AMI meters typically

+- Have a disconnect device under the cover

+- provide a variety of distribution related information including direct voltage and current measurements that can be provided back to the head end

+- Have two way communication to meter and the meters can be upgraded over the air.

+- Have a variety of alerts and alarms.
+The meter can have

+- temperature alerts

+- tamper alerts

+- micro arc detection (hot socket) alerts

+- last gasp alerts among other alarms.

+- Wave forms can be recorded, and a host of distribution specific data collected and transmitted.

 All this functionality is now becoming part of "meter testing".